 - Ruthlessness in pursuit of their goals

 These setbacks can be advantages if an ENTJ is up against any other personality type to get to the finish line faster or make more money.
-In social settings, an ENTJ may find themselves at a disadvantage.
-Their tendency to hurt the feelings of others won’t win them Miss Congeniality.
+In social settings, ENTJs may find themselves at a disadvantage.
+Their tendency to hurt the feelings of others won’t win them the title of Miss Congeniality.
 Most Likely to Be Successful?
 Sure.
 Most Popular?
 Not always.

 Basic Stats about ENTJs